Atys curta (A. Adams in Sowerby, 1850)

-This one is tentatively identified as a Atys curta.
-Two specimens were found at night on 17 February 2008 in a Kwajalein lagoon Halimeda patch at a depth of about 8 meters.
+The first two specimens were found at night on 17 February 2008 in a Kwajalein lagoon Halimeda patch at a depth of about 8 meters.
 The animals were able to swim for short distances by flapping the flaps covering the sides of the shell.
-Size, shape, and swimming behavior are similar to those figured on the Sea Slugs of Hawaii site, but ours had few of the white specks present on the Hawaiian specimens.
-Both specimens measured about 27mm in length.
+Our specimens seem fairly close to those figured in Gosliner et al (2018) as Liloa sp.
+2.

 With the animal retracted, the striations on the shell are more visible.